jbosstools/jbosstools-devdoc/building/target_platforms.md

-## General stuff
+## Target Platforms

-These target-platforms define the set of external dependencies we use in order to write and build JBoss Tools.
+[target-platforms](https://github.com/jbosstools/jbosstools-target-platforms/) define the set of external dependencies we use in order to write and build JBoss Tools.
 Those dependencies can come from Eclipse.org, Atlassian, Google Web Toolkit...

 Target-platforms are meant to be used in IDE to provide the right set of dependencies to developers, and at build-time to provide the right set of dependency to the build, and at install-time to provide a site containing all dependencies to end-users.